 You’re right: we are facing a monumental crisis, but inaction isn’t the solution.
 This is a problem where we need all hands on deck, and taking action on climate change should be embedded in our mindset.

 Everyone has – and should have – a role to play in slowing the pace of climate change.
 I offer ideas below, but no individual act is too small.
-What’s essential is understanding that we have a collective responsibility to make change.
+What’s essential is understanding that we have a collective responsibility to make a change.

 Embrace Small Gains